 ‘Oh no what?’ said Patrick, ‘have you found something?’

 ‘You know what she’s like,’ said Patrick, shaking his head and holding onto the headphones.
 ‘Probably had some nonsense idea she’d see the Queen or something.
 Grigs!
 There you are, come here and put those biscuits down where on earth did you find them?!
 They’re not yours and you don’t know where they’ve been!
-Preston, what number bus do we need to get to the castle, it’s getting dark.’
+Preston, what number bus do we need to get to the castle, it’s getting very dark.’

 Abigail was having a very nice dream.
 She was warm, cosy and asleep on a soft red chair in a huge castle.
 She really didn’t want to open her eyes.
 With a yawn she stretched out and wriggled her paws.
 It felt very soft.
 She opened one eye.
 Then quickly opened both.
 She was in a castle!
 She remembered now.
 She’d got on a train, then in a bag and then had run as fast as her paws would take her.
 And…she’d met the Queen.
 Who had given her sandwiches and cakes.
 Wide awake now Abigail sat up.
 Were there any left?
 To the side of the chair was a small table with a shiny tray.
 It was full.
 Small cakes and a huge… ‘Chocolate cake,’ sighed Abigail reaching out a paw, ‘just a slice or two then another little nap…’

 Patrick and Grigs shivered under the seat on the bus.
-It was cold and damp.
+It really was very cold and damp.
 ‘Another two stops,’ whispered Preston through the headphones, ‘then you’ll be at the front of the castle.
 Looking at the plans I suggest you proceed west around the walls.
 It’ll be quieter that way.’

 The doors to the bus opened, Patrick pinned down the tigers tail with his paw.
 ‘Not this one, the next stop.’

 ‘I knew that,’ muttered Griggs, ‘I was just stretching.’